- Red Hat Enterprise Linux 5

 Red Hat Enterprise Linux for SAP Applications subscription?

 Switching from a standard RHEL subscription for your SAP server does not require an OS rebuild.
-To switch from the standard RHEL subscription to a RHEL for SAP Applications subscription, please contact your Red Hat Account Team for a no-cost upgrade.
-At the next renewal point, the subscription will be changed from the standard RHEL to the RHEL for SAP Applications subscription.
+To switch from the standard RHEL subscription to an RHEL for SAP Applications subscription, please contact your Red Hat Account Team to change the subscription from the standard RHEL to RHEL for SAP Applications at next renewal point.

 Once the "Red Hat Enterprise Linux for SAP Applications" subscription has been acquired, follow the steps mentioned in the below kbase article for guidance on subscribing the server to "Red Hat Enterprise Linux for SAP applications" child channel.